How to Sell eCommerce Goods Without a Shopping Cart in WordPress

 2. Resource Intensive

 Shopping carts are robust tools designed to accommodate everyone’s needs.
 They’re generally large plugins that require 5-10 extensions.
-They process a lot of code and make a lot of requests of the server where your site is hosted.
+They process a lot of code and make a lot of requests to the server where your site is hosted.

 This means more things happen in the background of your site, which causes your pages to use more resources and load slower.
 If you don’t need all the features of a shopping cart, installing one would slow your site down pointlessly.